-Mars rovers are automated, motorized vehicles that travel across the surface of Mars.
+Mars rovers are vehicles that travel across the surface of Mars.
 They can be controlled from Earth, or programmed to work on their own.
 They are much more useful than landers, which do not travel around.
-Rovers can explore more ground, be directed to interesting features, and place themselves in sunny positions to survive the winter months.
+Rovers can cover more ground and be directed to interesting things.
+They can also put themselves in sunny positions to charge their batteries and survive the winter.

-Sojourner, from the NASA Mars Pathfinder mission, landed on Mars in 1997.
-It explored the Martian surface for 3 months, using solar power during the day and a large battery during the night.
+Sojourner was the first robot rover to successfully land on Mars in 1997.
+It explored the surface of the planet for 3 months.
+It used solar power during the day and a large battery during the night.
 Sojourner had cameras facing forwards and backwards, and many other scientific instruments.
 It sent back hundreds of pictures of the surface of Mars.
 It also studied the weather and found out what some of the planets rocks were made of.

 Spirit and Opportunity were both part NASA's Mars Exploration Rover mission.
-They launched in 2003, and landed on opposite sides of Mars.
-In 2009, Spirit became stuck in soft soil on the Martian surface.
-The rover continued to take scientific data until 2010 when it stopped sending signals back to Earth.
+They launched in 2003, and landed on opposite sides of the planet.
+In 2009, Spirit became stuck in soft soil on the surface.
+The rover took scientific data until 2010 when it stopped sending signals back to Earth.
 Whilst it was active it found out that Mars was once much wetter than it is now.
 Opportunity worked on the surface of Mars for a total of almost 15 years!
 The rover studied meteorites, craters, and the Martian soil.
 It found out that Mars would once have been able to sustain life.

-The Curiosity rover is still active on the surface of Mars, and on 18th February 2021 it was joined by another NASA mission: Perseverance.
+On 18th February 2021 Curiosity was joined by another NASA mission: Perseverance.